 Concentration: Psychiatric Mental Health Nurse Practitioner - Online & Campus Based - Visit Website

-University of Delaware's hybrid DNP program in Psychiatric Mental Health Nurse Practitioner prepares students for lifespan mental healthcare delivery.
-The program emphasizes psychotherapy, medication management, and evidence-based practice.
-It includes 1008 clinical hours within its 81-credit curriculum.
-An interview is required for admission, and the program is CCNE accredited.
+University of Delaware's hybrid DNP program in Psychiatric Mental Health Nurse Practitioner prepares students for lifespan mental healthcare.
+The 81-credit curriculum, including 1008 clinical hours, emphasizes psychotherapy, medication management, and evidence-based practices.
+Post-baccalaureate and post-master's options are available.
+Requires an interview for admission.

 - 81 total credit hours